JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

     22. Join the table with the shapefile

     23. Color your map layer according to whichever ecological group(s) you want to display

+## Fire Reports Map:

+For each county, this map measures how many official reports of wildfires have been filed in lattitudes and longitudes corresponding to that county, per year, per km^2.

+## Data Used for the Fire Reports Map:

+The data used is from RDS-2013-0009.6_Data_Format4_SQLITE.zip, downloaded at https://www.fs.usda.gov/rds/archive/catalog/RDS-2013-0009.6

+## Steps to Build the Fire Reports Map:

+    1. Download RDS-2013-0009.6_Data_Format4_SQLITE.zip from https://www.fs.usda.gov/rds/archive/catalog/RDS-2013-0009.6

+    2. Optionally use jo_data_explorer.py to explore the data.
+Several useful queries are in the comments at the bottom of the program.

+    3. Use fire_reports_by_latitude_finder.py to create a csv with unique fire reports

+    4. In an ArcGIS project, add a shapefile of the eastern US, along with the csv you just created (fire_report_unique_lat_long_dates.csv)

+    5. Use the Table to Point tool to make points based on the latitudes and longitudes in the table

+    6. Do a spatial merge between the map and the points to get a feature layer where all of the counties have a column, Join Count, that shows the number of reports that happened within the county's borders

+    7. Calculate a new column in the attribute table using the python expression below.

+        ```
+            # reports refers to the number of reports, called `Join count` in the attribute table
+            # land_area is the land area of the county.
+            # I divide land_area by 1000000 because it is recorded in my shapefile as a much larger into
+            # 28 is the number of years in the data.
+We divide by it to get a per-year rate

+            def double_div(reports, land_area):
+                return (reports / (land_area / 1000000)) / 28
+        ```

+    8. Color your map based on the new column.
+The units will be reports/km^2/year